madetech/nhs-virtual-visit/docs/runbook/07-setting-up-whereby.md

 # 5. Setting up Whereby

-[Whereby](https://whereby.com/) is one of the two video providers that the application supports, the other is [Jitsi Meet](https://github.com/jitsi/jitsi-meet/blob/master/doc/README.md).
-The difference is that Whereby is a paid solution, whereas Jitsi Meet is free and open source.
-From our testing, we've found that Whereby provides a more seamless experience as it doesn't require the user to download an app and works all within the browser unlike Jitsi.
-Consequently, current trusts have opted to use Whereby as their video provider (although it's possible to switch video providers on a per trust level).
+[Whereby](https://whereby.com/) is used to to facilitate video calling functionality, you'll need to contact their sales team and get an account with them.

-If you want to use Whereby, you'll need to contact their sales team and get an account with them.
-Once you have one set up, you can follow the below to get it configured for usage in your Heroku apps.
+Once you have one set up, you can follow the instructions below to get it configured for usage in your Heroku apps.

 ## Adding Whereby environment variables